-These are the Education and Examination Regulations 2022-2023 for the International Executive Master of Auditing, offered by Maastricht University and Vrije Universiteit Amsterdam.
+These are the Education and Examination Regulations 2023-2024 for IEMA: the International Executive post-Master of Auditing, offered by Maastricht University and Vrije Universiteit Amsterdam.

-These regulations have been approved for the academic year 2022-2023 by the Board of Examiners of the International Executive Master of Auditing and adopted by the deans of the School of Business and Economics of Maastricht University and the School of Business and Economics of Vrije Universiteit Amsterdam.
+These regulations have been approved for the academic year 2023-2024 by the Board of Examiners of IEMA and adopted by the deans of the School of Business and Economics of Maastricht University and the School of Business and Economics of Vrije Universiteit Amsterdam.

-The Education and Examination Regulations 2022-2023 are based on the standards laid down in the Dutch Higher Education & Research Act (WHW), and the accreditation requirements of the accrediting bodies of IEMA, Maastricht University and Vrije Universiteit Amsterdam.
+The Education and Examination Regulations 2023-2024 are based on the standards laid down in the Dutch Higher Education & Research Act (WHW), and the accreditation requirements of the accrediting bodies of IEMA, Maastricht University and Vrije Universiteit Amsterdam.